Unleash Your Personal Style

 Concrete paving stones are durable and are not slippery when wet.
 Snowplows can easily remove snow without damaging the pavers.
 Advanced coating and coloring technologies protect premium pavers from weathering, but even classic paver styles can look like new with proper maintenance, cleaning, and sealing.

-Permeable concrete pavers have all of the benefits of a standard paver, plus the environmental benefit of preventing run-off.
+Permeable concrete pavers have all of the benefits of a standard pover, plus the environment benefit of preventing run-off.
 Small offsets on the sides of the paving units create openings where water can reenter the ground.
-Set on a deep bed of gravel, a properly installed permeable paving system actually treats storm water runoff before it enters aquifers, protecting water supplies from pollution.
-Combined with a rainwater harvesting system, permeable pavers create more resilient landscapes and can earn points in 5 LEED green building categories.
+Set on a deep bed of gravel, a property installed permeable paving system actually treats stormwater runoff before it enters aquifers, protecting water supplies from pollution.
+Combined with a rainwater harvesting system, permeable pavers create more resilient landscapes and can earn

 Segmental Wall Stone is made of dense concrete but made to look like natural stone.
 Wall stone comes in a variety of shapes, colors, and sizes, and is most often used for retaining walls, raised planting beds, and steps.

 Steps, terraces, and retaining walls created from designer wall stone and pavers are beautiful elements of garden design.
 Landscape are rarely level, and accenting the change in elevation makes the garden more interesting.
 Steps can make a slope more navigable, and should be wide enough that two people can walk side by side, usually four to five feet.
 Less used paths can be narrower, and impart a more secluded, secret feel to the garden.

 NATURAL STONE (INCLUDES BLUESTONE, GRANITE, FIELDSTONE ,AND COBBLESTONE)